nalves599/bling-bank-sirs-project/REPORT.md

 TODO: ADD img of the structure

-Starting by the "outside" layer, we can get two parts: the iv and the protected data.
+Starting by the "outside" layer, we can get two parts: the IV and the protected data.

-Since the iv is not sensitive data, it can be sent in plain text.
-And it can be easily extracted from the protected data, since it has always the same length (16 bytes).
+Since the IV is not sensitive data, it can be sent in plain text and it can be easily extracted from the protected data, since it has always the same length (16 bytes).

-The protected data is encrypted with the aes key and using the iv.
+The protected data is encrypted with the AES key and using the IV.

-The data is divided into multiple parts.
+The data is divided into seven parts:
-The first part is the content length.
+- The first part is the content length.
-The second part is the content itself.
+- The second part is the content itself.
-The third part is the nonce length.
+- The third part is the nonce length.
-The fourth part is the nonce itself.
+- The fourth part is the nonce itself.
-The fifth part is the HMAC or the DS length.
+- The fifth part is the HMAC or the DS length.
-The sixth part is the HMAC or the DS itself.
+- The sixth part is the HMAC or the DS itself.

 The HMAC or DS is calculated over the content and the nonce.